What Does a Car Accident Attorney Do?

 Collect Compensation

-Collecting compensation transforms favorable verdicts and settlements into actual funds for injured parties.
-The recovery process begins once defendants exhaust appeals or settlement agreements receive court approval.
-Collection mechanisms include writs of execution, wage garnishments, and bank levies.
-Medical lien holders receive payment from settlements first.
-Your attorney coordinates with lien holders to negotiate reduced amounts and protect your net recovery.
+Recovery begins once defendants exhaust appeals or settlements receive court approval.
+Collection tools include writs of execution, wage garnishments, and bank levies.
+Attorneys negotiate reduced lien amounts with medical lien holders to protect net recovery.

 What Are the Responsibilities of a Car Accident Attorney?